abhisek/afl-fuzzing-workshop/README.md

 ### Static Analysis of Fuzz Target

+[Basic Block](https://en.wikipedia.org/wiki/Basic_block) count in a program can be used as an indicator to measure coverage during fuzzing.
+However, a process consists of a main binary and associated shared libraries.
+In such a case, we need to identify the basic block count in the fuzz target i.e. the library or program that contains our target code.

 ### Fuzzer Coverage

 AFL provides `path` count during fuzzing.
 If no new `path` is discovered for a while during fuzzing, it might mean that the fuzzer need to be improved for better coverage.